t-sparr/deap_onemax/README.md

 # OneMax with DEAP

 This is a small project I built to learn how to use the DEAP library for genetic algorithms.
-It solves the OneMax problem, which involves evolving a binary list (0s and 1s) into all 1s.
+It solves the OneMax problem, which involves evolving a binary list into all 1s.

 ## How It Works